3 Things You Should Know Before Relocating Air Conditioner Unit

-For permanent moves of air conditioning units, we follow basically the same steps, with just one noteworthy difference.
+For permanent moves of AC units, we follow basically the same steps, with just one noteworthy difference.

 Instead of simply pumping the refrigerant back into the compressor, for longer-term moves we pump it into a purpose-built storage bottle…which is always clinically clean.

-The refrigerant is very expensive, especially for larger air conditioning systems, so it is crucial that this is done correctly.
+The refrigerant is very expensive, especially for larger AC systems, so it is crucial that this is done correctly.
 It is clear that this job is complex and must be handled by a professional for both safety and environmental reasons.

 Air conditioning zoning

 But what is zoning and how can you zone your home in a way which achieves your heating and cooling goals?
 Read our guide to find out.

 Zoning is the added feature of ducted systems which allows you to compartmentalise your home into different zones.

 Most ducted air conditioners can support up to eight zones or sometimes even more, and these are relatively easy to set up.

 Zoning allows you to preset different climate conditions for each zone in the home based on each area’s specific heating or cooling needs.
 You can turn on and off each zone and preset different temperature settings for each zone.